blog posts

 Redundancy of power supplies

-Also, memory errors are predictable and manageable so that information is not lost in the event of memory failure.
+Also, memory errors are predictable and manageable, so information is not lost during memory failure.
 Combining these factors makes it possible for a communication network to operate without problems and send a warning to the network administrator by observing the slightest sign of failure but no disruption to business performance.

 Fortunately, you can purchase the most network equipment with an optional second power supply.
 Dual power supplies work in a variety of ways, with the following three more popular: